 Therapy for children, teens, adults and Families!

 Interested in improving your life?
 Regardless if you are struggling with trauma, depression, or a life transition such as the death of a loved one or the loss of your job, therapy can help you sort through your feelings and figure out how to best deal with your situation.
 As your therapist, I am not here to judge or criticize you.
 I will instead work with you, respecting your cultural and religious practices, to address the needs you bring to our sessions.
-And I will do this with compassion, patience, and confidentiality.
+I will do this with compassion, patience, and confidentiality.

 An individual's quality of mental health deeply impacts the longevity of their physical life.
 Good mental health hygiene enhances life, and poor mental health hygiene can prevent someone from leading an effective and satisfying life.
 Many people I work with are surprised at how often their physical symptoms are actually caused by mental health struggles!
 According to Richards, Campania, & Muse-Burke, “There is growing evidence that is showing emotional abilities are associated with prosocial behaviors such as stress management and physical health.”
 It was also concluded in their research that people who lack emotional expression are more likely to demonstrate inappropriate behaviors.
 These behaviors are a direct reflection of their mental health.

 Emotional support improves physical health and helps prevent mental health disorders.
-Support systems are a valuable asset and those who do not have social and emotional support are more likely to endorse mental health disorders.
+Support systems are a valuable asset.
+Those who do not have social and emotional support are more likely to endorse mental health disorders.
 This support can lead to “an increased personal competence, perceived control, sense of stability, and recognition of self- worth, and can have a positive effect on quality of life” (Strine, Chapman, Balluz & Mokdad, 2008).